 Diabetes is an epidemic in the United States (US).
 It is currently the seventh leading cause of death in the US.
 Furthermore, diabetes is even more prevalent in the Black community.
-There is not a cure for diabetes, so people manage it using insulin or medication.
+There is no cure for diabetes, so people manage it using insulin or medication.

 Three Types of Diabetes

 The three main types of diabetes are type 1, type 2, and gestational diabetes, which occurs during pregnancy.